CVUA-RRW/BAnalyzer/README.md

 # BAnalyzer - Barcode Analyzer for metabarcoding experiments

-This pipeline provides some basic quality controls of a collection of barcode sequences for Metabarcoding experiments: Hamming distance and sequence size distribution so far.
+This pipeline provides some basic quality controls of a collection of barcode sequences for Metabarcoding experiments: taxid-wise dereplication, Hamming distance and sequence size distribution.

 ## Getting started